 For a tour of Cleveland, the nearby City Brew Tours Cleveland lets you sip your way around Cleveland’s historical sites and discover the area’s craft beer scene.

 A day at the beach with a dash of history is exactly what you’ll find at Euclid Beach Park.
 The fascinating remnants of the antique theme park are still present throughout the 650-foot beach.
 You’ll also find gardens, picnic areas, and a pier.

-Suit up and hit the waters at Euclid Beach Park for a relaxed beach day enjoying the cool and fresh waters of Erie lake.
+Suit up and hit the waters at Euclid Beach Park for a relaxed beach day, enjoying the cool and fresh waters of Lake Erie.
 Hit the pier for scenic views of the shoreline.
 After a picnic lunch, get a taste of urban exploration throughout the park.

 Cuyahoga Valley National Park

 Ohio’s parks and reservations are top-notch.
-Head inland for one of Cleveland’s best parks: Cuyahoga Valley National Park.
-Outdoor activities abound in this park, from biking to hiking, or kayaking.
+Head inland to enjoy one of the most popular day trips from Cleveland and one of the area’s best parks: Cuyahoga Valley National Park.
+Outdoor activities abound in this park, from biking to hiking or kayaking.
 You could easily spend one or two days in the great outdoors of Cuyahoga Valley.